jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

    .. hint:: Make sure to execute the pip command in the python environment QGIS is using (usually you can find out where
              python is located by running ``import sys; sys.executable`` in the QGIS Python Console).
 You then might have to change the ``python3`` part in the snippet below with the explicit QGIS python path.
+This also applies if you installed QGIS using flatpak, in that case install python modules as described `here <https://qgis.org/de/site/forusers/alldownloads.html#flatpak>`_.

    .. code-block:: bash